-Architects appointed as a Principal Designer or Designer under the CDM Regulations or Building Regulations have a duty to advise their client that they have legal obligations under those regulations.
+Architects appointed as a Principal Designer under the CDM Regulations or Building Regulations have a duty to advise their client of their legal obligations under those regulations.

-That advice should be put in writing, and architects should seek written confirmation from the client that they are aware of those duties before work is commenced.
+Those duties should be advised of in writing before an appointment is accepted.
+Architects should seek written confirmation from the client that they are aware of those duties.

-Additional Resources
+Additional resources